azmyar/advpro-rust/README.md

 # Commit 4 Reflection Notes

 The program is designed to handle incoming TCP connections using a single thread.
 When a request is made to the "/sleep" endpoint, the thread handling that request sleeps for 10 seconds before responding.
 During this sleep period, the main loop of the program is blocked, preventing it from accepting and handling any other incoming connections.

+# Commit 5 Reflection Notes

+The program has been upgraded to utilize multithreading through a thread pool (ThreadPool) to concurrently handle incoming TCP connections.
+This transition from a single-threaded to a multithreaded model enhances the program's responsiveness and scalability.